fbeneventi/examon-docs-mkd/docs/Introduction.md

 ### Example

-An example of the MQTT data that are compatible with the ExaMon data model are the following (Obtained from the reference implementation in [pmu_pub](https://www.google.com/url?q=https://github.com/EEESlab/examon/tree/master&sa=D&source=editors&ust=1682361844067080&usg=AOvVaw0EelZLONoGKHveGk3PgZk0)):
+An example of the MQTT data that are compatible with the ExaMon data model is the following (Obtained from the reference implementation in [pmu_pub](https://www.google.com/url?q=https://github.com/EEESlab/examon/tree/master&sa=D&source=editors&ust=1682361844067080&usg=AOvVaw0EelZLONoGKHveGk3PgZk0)):

 |                                                                                         |
 |-----------------------------------------------------------------------------------------|